Learn how to develop your doctoral scholarship (CGRS D) application from the pros!

 As announced in Budget 2024, the scholarship and fellowship programs administered by the three federal research funding agencies – the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC) – have been streamlined into a new harmonized talent program called the Canada Research Training Awards Suite (CRTAS).
-Beginning this fall (2025), up to 15% of all doctoral awards may be awarded to international students.

 The annual value of Tri-Agency scholarships has increased to $27,000 at the master's level and $40,000 at the doctoral level.
 The Canada Postdoctoral Research Award (CPRA) is valued at $70,000 per year for two years.
+All master's recipients receive an additional $6,000 from CGPS and all doctoral recipients receive an additional $7,500/year top-up from CGPS.

 About